mitchell-MSL/image-scraping/README.md

   - You may get low resolution images like thumbnails since you can't click through.

 **Method Two Selenium:**
+I included two versions of Method two to show how much the code can change for different websites.
+This method of scraping involves interactions with the webpages, and every web page is different.
+It may take a bit longer to set this up to work for your usecase, but you got this!
 - Pros
   - You can automate tasks that require interactions like scrolling, or clicking with the page.
   - This will help you scrape multiple pages of images.